tcheukueppoo/maat/docs/gc.md

 In an incremental step, a work is done when an object is processed.
 An object could be processed to change its mark, reclame its memory or perform a special task.
-The execution of the main program is interleaved with the collector at the rate at which the main program is allocating memory, therefore, we need to find the equivalence between a unit of work (processing an object) and allocated bytes of memory.
-Letting a unit of work be an abitrary number of bytes affects the collection pace and we are unable to estimate how much number of bytes would suffice which is why the step multiplier exists as a factor that speeds up the collection.
-IN the Lua programming language, a unit of work is equal to the sizeof the C structure representing Lua values, we are going to do the same here.
+The execution of the main program is interleaved with the collector at the rate at which the main program allocates memory, therefore, we need to find an equivalence between a unit of work (processing an object) and allocated bytes of memory.
+In an incremental step, allocated bytes of memory that triggered an incremental step is translated into the work that needs to be performed and so letting a unit of work be an abitrary number of bytes affects the collection pace and we are unable to estimate how much number of bytes would suffice which is why the step multiplier parameter exists as a factor that speeds up the collection.
+In the Lua programming language, a unit of work is equal to the sizeof the C structure representing Lua values, we are going to do the same here.